claudiosousa/HepiaLightBlocks/README.md

 This application relies heavily on [blockly](https://developers.google.com/blockly/) (by Google) to handle the block based UI.

 The application aesthetics was strongly inspired by [MakeCode](https://www.microsoft.com/en-us/makecode) (by Microsoft)

+# Known errors

+In Linux, (ModemManager will try to comunicate)[https://bugs.launchpad.net/modemmanager/+bug/700261] with the HepiaLight board when connected.
+Please wait 10-15s after pluging the card to compensate for this.